-Receives calls from and dispatches ambulances to over 30 communities as far East as Mission and Agassiz, South to Manning Park in the Fraser Canyon and North to Pemberton and Lillooet.
+Receives calls from and dispatches ambulances to over 30 communities as far east as Mission and Agassiz, south to Manning Park in the Fraser Canyon and north to Pemberton and Lillooet.
 On average, the centre responds to 900 emergency calls per day.

 Provides service to all communities outside of the Lower Mainland and Vancouver Island, throughout the Interior and Northern BC.
-Covering one of largest geographical areas in North America, Kamloops Dispatch Operations Centre receives an average of 500-600 calls a day and is responsible for dispatching ambulances to 98 communities throughout British Columbia.
+Covering one of the largest geographical areas in North America, Kamloops Dispatch Operations Centre receives an average of 500-600 calls a day and is responsible for dispatching ambulances to 98 communities throughout British Columbia.

-BC Ambulance Service (BCAS) Dispatch Operations Centres are staffed by Emergency Medical Dispatchers (EMDs) and Call Takers (EMCTs); knowledgeable and highly trained professionals who work closely with partner agencies such as police, fire, search and rescue and coast guard to ensure that British Columbians have access to timely and effective care.
+BC Ambulance Service (BCAS) dispatch operations centres are staffed by emergency medical dispatchers (EMDs) and call takers (EMCTs); knowledgeable and highly trained professionals who work closely with partner agencies such as police, fire, search and rescue and coast guard to ensure that British Columbians have access to timely and effective care.

 EMCTs and EMDs also provide emergency first aid advice to callers over the telephone, such as CPR instructions on cardiac arrests and critical information on the birth of children.
-These life saving first aid instructions, provided while paramedics are en-route to the scene, have a tremendous impact on patient outcomes in many cases.
+These life-saving first aid instructions, provided while paramedics are en route to the scene, have a tremendous impact on patient outcomes in many cases.

 Pre-hospital events are triaged similarly to how patient conditions are assessed in a hospital emergency room, with the most critical patients attended to first.
 The BC Ambulance Service prioritizes how ambulances are dispatched based on the caller’s description of the nature and extent of the medical condition or injury.

 Approximately 70% of ambulance transports are conducted in a manner that does not require an emergency driving response.